Der Eigene: History of the journal

-The title of the journal, Der Eigene (The Unique), refers to the classic anarchist work Der Einzige und sein Eigentum (1844) by Max Stirner.
+The title of the journal, Der Eigene (no exact English equivalent but has been translated as The Self-Possessed), refers to the classic anarchist work Der Einzige und sein Eigentum (1844) by Max Stirner.
 Early issues reflected the philosophy of Stirner, as well as other views on the politics of anarchism.
+By the second year of its focus, it settled into a focus on homosexuality.
 In the 1920s the journal shifted to support the liberal democracy of the Weimar Republic and more specifically the Social Democratic Party.
 Der Eigene interwove cultural, artistic, and political material, including lyric poetry, prose, political manifesto and nude photography.

+The publisher of Der Eigene had to fight against government censorship, particularly in retaliation against its depictions of nude figures.
+Brand's home was searched by police officers many times.
+He was arrested for the magazine's provocative content in 1903.

-The publisher of Der Eigene had to fight against government censorship.
-For example, in 1903 a published poem "Die Freundschaft" (Friendship) provoked a lawsuit against the magazine.
+In 1903 a published poem "Die Freundschaft" (Friendship) provoked a lawsuit against the magazine.
 The magazine won because the poem was written by Friedrich Schiller.

+The formation of the group Gemeinschaft der Eigenen allowed Brand to evade censorship by categorizing Der Eigene as a manuscript issued privately to subscribers rather than as a publicly sold magazine.
+The number of subscribers is estimated at 1500 or fewer.

 In 1933, when Adolf Hitler rose to power, Adolf Brand's house was searched and all the materials needed to produce the magazine were seized and given to Ernst Röhm.

 In a major effort in 2020, Humboldt University of Berlin made available the complete set of the magazine on its website, with censorship in form of pixellation applied to several pages containing artistic photographs and paintings.